 TGbi editor: Modify clause 10.71.8 as follows (track change on):

-10.71.8 BSS Privacy Operations
+10.71.8 BSS Privacy Enhancements (#319) Operations

-BSS Privacy Enhancement (BPE) operations protect privacy of BPE AP MLDs and associated BPE non-AP MLDs.
-The BPE AP MLD privacy is protected by not sending BPE AP MLD discovery information, e.g., SSID, capability or operation elements, clear over the air.
+BSS Privacy Enhancement (BPE) operations protect the (#98) privacy of BPE AP MLDs and associated BPE non-AP MLDs.
+The BPE AP MLD privacy is protected by not sending BPE AP MLD discovery information, e.g., SSID, capability or operation elements, over the air in the clear (#829).

 APs affiliated with a BPE AP MLD transmit Privacy Beacon frames 9.3.4.4 (Privacy Beacon frame format) instead of Beacon frames 9.3.3.2 (Beacon frame format).
-A BPE AP MLD is discoverable only by non-AP MLDs that have preshared identity key of the BPE AP MLD as described in 10.71.8.1 (BPE AP MLD Discovery).
+A BPE AP MLD is discoverable only by non-AP MLDs that have the (#361,611) preshared identity key of the BPE AP MLD as described in 10.71.8.1 (BPE AP MLD Discovery).

-The associated non-AP BPE MLDs and BPE AP MLD operate in a single EDP group named as a BPE group.
+The associated non-AP BPE MLDs and BPE AP MLD operate in a single EDP group called (#612) a BPE group (#612).
 The BPE group has a single schedule.
-At the beginning of each epoch, the BPE non-AP STA addresses and SN spaces and PNs of the individual frames are anonymized in all links according to CPE anonymization, see10.71.3 (Establishing frame anonymization parameter sets).
+At the beginning of each epoch, the BPE non-AP STA addresses and SN spaces and PNs of the individual frames are anonymized in all links according to CPE anonymization, see (#614,362) 10.71.3 (Establishing frame anonymization parameter sets).
 The BPE MLD affiliated AP addresses, the Timestamp field of the Privacy Beacons and the group frames are anonymized according to BPE anonymization, see 10.71.4 (Establishing BPE frame anonymization parameter sets).
+The AIDs used by the associated non-AP BPE MLDs are assigned by the AP MLD, see 10.71.7 (Frame anonymization and AID). (#363)

 10.71.8.1 BPE AP MLD Discovery

-Each BPE AP affiliated with the BPE AP MLD transmits Privacy Beacon frames.(#616) A BPE STA may discover a BPE AP through received Privacy Beacons as described in 10.71.8.2 (BPE AP MLD beaconing).
+Each BPE AP affiliated with the BPE AP MLD transmits Privacy Beacon frames.(#616) A BPE STA may discover a BPE AP through received Privacy Beacon frames (#615) as described in 10.71.8.2 (BPE AP MLD beaconing).

 A BPE AP shall not respond to Probe Request frames and a BPE AP shall not transmit Probe Response frames.
 A BPE MLD shall not transmit unprotected GAS frames.

-A BPE non-AP MLD may transmit unprotected Privacy Beacon Solicit Request frames (see (The OTA MAC Collision Warning element is defined in 9.4.2.350 (OTA MAC Collision Warning element).))(#617) to solicit unprotected Privacy Beacons from BPE APs.
+A BPE non-AP MLD may transmit unprotected Privacy Beacon Solicit Request frames (see (The OTA MAC Collision Warning element is defined in 9.4.2.350 (OTA MAC Collision Warning element).))(#617) to solicit unprotected Privacy Beacon frames (#615) from BPE APs.
 A BPE non-AP STA may detect from a(#830) received Privacy Beacon frames whether the transmitting AP MLD identity key(#618) is configured(#633) to the STA, as defined in 10.71.8.2 (BPE AP MLD beaconing).
 If the BPE STA has the configured identity key, it(#830) may associate with the BPE AP.
 On reception of a Privacy Beacon Solicit Request frame, a BPE AP should schedule an unprotected Privacy Beacon frame for transmission at least within a dot11PrivacyBeaconResponseTime.(#99)

 NOTE 1—An unprotected Privacy Beacon frame is used only by unassociated STAs affiliated with a BPE non-AP MLD to check whether they have AP identity key and can associate with the AP, i.e., an unprotected Privacy Beacon frame has no frame body as described in 9-76a (Privacy Beacon frame body).(#620)